bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 NOTE: Fixtures are not designed to create every object that your tests need, and are best managed when only used for default data that can be applied to the common case.

 You'll find fixtures under your `test/fixtures` directory.
-When you run `rails generate model` to create a new model, Rails automatically creates fixture stubs in this directory.
+When you run `quails generate model` to create a new model, Quails automatically creates fixture stubs in this directory.

 #### YAML